 Absolutely not.
 In fact, you should not make any pleas without first consulting with a lawyer.
 Call Clarissa Fernandez Pratt, Attorney at Law, for a free consultation.

-Why do you need to hire an attorney?
+Why do I need to hire an attorney?

 If you cannot afford an attorney, the court will appoint you an attorney.
 However, court-appointed attorneys often have hundreds of cases.
 If you are interested in having an individualized legal experience with your lawyer, you should contact Clarissa Fernandez Pratt, Attorney at Law, for a free consultation.

-Should you get a public defender or hire a criminal defense lawyer in private practice?
+Should I get a public defender or hire a criminal defense lawyer in private practice?